abelardopardo/ontask_b/docs_src/Install/index.rst

   multiple tools within a learning environment.
 In LTI terms, OnTask is configured to behave as a *tool provider* and assumes a *tool consumer* such as a Learning Management System to invoke its functionality.
-Any URL in OnTask can be give nto the LTI consumer as the point of access.
+Any URL in OnTask can be given to the LTI consumer as the point of access.

   Ontask only provides two points of access for LTI requests coming from the consumer.
 One is the URL with suffix ``/lti_entry`` and the second is the